tymyrddin/purple/source/docs/distribution-networks/observable-semantics/configuration-and-versions/firmware-and-software-versions.md

 firmware.
 A mismatch indicates either: a legitimate firmware update that the baseline has not been updated to reflect, or an unauthorised firmware modification.

 Normal firmware updates follow a documented process.
-Stedin evaluates a new firmware release from the vendor, approves it, schedules an update window, and performs the update.
+The operator evaluates a new firmware release from the vendor, approves it, schedules an update window, and performs the update.
 The process is typically: download the new firmware, verify it against the vendor's digital signature (if available), load it into the engineering tool, connect to the device, and upload the new firmware to the device's flash memory.
 The device reboots with the new firmware, reports the new version,